AdrianMNet/Homelab/README.md

-# Adrian Moreno - History, Homelab, Projects
+# Adrian Moreno - Homelab/Projects
-Documenting my tech journey, starting with projects for Virtualization, Active Directory, and related concepts!
+Documenting my tech journey, starting with projects for Virtualization, Active Directory, and related concepts.
+I've just started learning various concepts in networking, security, and foundational principles in computing!
+At the moment I'm trying to learn and take in everything I can because I believe that you can never stop learning!
+I'm fully committed to this journey and am excited to see where it goes.

-# **Active Directory and Virtualization**
+# Project - **Active Directory and Virtualization**
  - When starting my homelab, the main skills that I wanted to learn and build upon were understanding how virtualization worked and how Active Directory would function in a enterprise setting.
 To get started, I spun up two virtual machines, a client and a server, to mimic an environment that would be found within a standard business.
 When creating the virtual machines, it taught me how the basics of virtualization work and how to properly manage them within your host device.
  For Active Directory, I started by creating a client VM and joining it to my domain that I had created on the Windows Server (homelab.local)
 - ![Creation of the VM and joining to the domain](/docs/assets/Homelab1.png)